johnmckay-reward/explore-ni/QA_TEST_PLAN.md

 ## Overview

-This document provides a comprehensive QA test plan for the Explore NI MVP application.
+This document provides a comprehensive QA test plan for the NI Experiences MVP application.
 All features from Epics 1-8 must be tested and verified before launch.

 **Testing Approach:**
 - Manual testing for user flows and integrations